Cosmetic Eyelid Surgery in Traverse City

 Functional blepharoplasty is performed for medical reasons and may be a covered medical benefit under certain circumstances.
 This procedure helps improve your peripheral vision when loose upper lid skin or eyelid droop impairs your line of sight.

 Other medical conditions that may require blepharoplasty include:

 - Difficulty wearing glasses or contacts from baggy upper eyelids.

 - Irritation from excess folds of eyelid skin rubbing together.

 - Forehead discomfort from overused muscles that strain to lift sagging skin in the eyelid area.

 Ptosis is the medical term for drooping of the upper eyelid margin.
 It occurs when the edge of the upper eyelid margin falls from its normal position and blocks part of your vision.
 In most cases, a drooping upper eyelid results from aging of previously normal structures.
 Typically, the tendon of the muscle responsible for lifting the eyelid stretches and the eyelid falls.
-Ptosis surgery not only involves removal excess upper lid skin and fat pads but also restores the lid to its normal height.
-While blepharoplasty alone can elevate the upper eyelid margin with removal of excess upper lid skin, ptosis surgery raises the upper eyelid margin by also tightening the muscle that elevates it.
+Ptosis surgery not only involves removing excess upper lid skin and fat pads but also restores the lid to its normal height.
+While blepharoplasty alone can elevate the upper eyelid margin with the removal of excess upper lid skin, ptosis surgery raises the upper eyelid margin by also tightening the muscle that elevates it.

 Cosmetic Lower Lid Surgery

 Lower eyelids often show signs of aging with bulging caused by protruding fat pads.
 These fat pads can easily be removed surgically through an internal approach at the same time upper lids are done.
 The advantage of an internal approach is that there is no scarring of the lower eyelid.